8 SEO keyword research and targeting strategies to supercharge growth

 • Pay attention to the suggested search on Pinterest.

-Suggested searches for "weighted blankets" on Pinterest
+Suggested searches related to "weighted blankets" on Pinterest

 8. Mine your Help Desk for actual customer insights